thanthese/javascript-object-search/readme.md

 ## The solution

-This project exposes a single function, `search`, that will crawl your object looking for your value (or key).
+The function `search` will crawl your object looking for your value (or key).

     search(nested object, predicate function, max depth <optional>)